attilacsontos/OSD4ISO/README.md

 # OSD4ISO (Open Security Documentation for Individual and Small Organisations)

-## This project aims to build community-centered documentation for freelancers, remote workers, and SOHO (Small Office/Home Office) workers to help them securely and safely operate online.
+## This project aims to build community-centred documentation for freelancers, remote workers, and SOHO (Small Office/Home Office) workers to help them securely and safely operate online.

 Individuals and SOHO workers are as exposed to online risks as anyone else.
 However, they often lack the resources to afford the security solutions and services available to more resourced entities.